federatedplatforms/FEDeRATED-BDI/docs/ishare.md

-# # iSHARE implementation notes
+# iSHARE implementation notes

-In order to use iSHARE in Flows in a Federated Corda implementation, a set of tools (in the form of Kotlin classes and data classes ) has been created to make integration into Corda Workflows easier.
+In order to use iSHARE in Flows in a Federated Corda implementation, a set of tools (in the form of Kotlin classes and data classes) has been created to make integration into Corda Workflows easier.
-The library handles all communication with external services (in this case the iSHARE scheme/satellite)
+The library handles all communication with external services (in this case the iSHARE scheme/satellite).

 ## Prerequisites

  - Membership of the iSHARE scheme
- - ISHARE certificate (EIDAS)
+ - iSHARE certificate (eIDAS)
  - HTTPS access to the configured iSHARE scheme

 ## Usage